Back to Blog

 4. Worst/Best/Likely: "What is the worst case scenario?
 What is the best case?
 What is the most likely scenario?"

-For Low Mood & Depression
+Set 2: For Low Mood (Depression)

 Use these when you need to find a spark of hope.

 2. The Win Log: "What is the smallest thing I did 'right' today?"
+(Did you brush your teeth?
+Good.
+Write it down.)

 3. Future Self: "If I woke up tomorrow feeling 5% better, what would I do differently?"